dionys93/ety-dictionary/data-text/inglisce/grammar/verbs/irregular/group-2.md

 Rather than treating these as isolated exceptions, Inglisce categorizes them into predictable orthographic shifts.
 When these verbs mutate into the past tense, they follow one of these distinct structural patterns:

 ### Understanding the Parenthetical Notation
-In the tables below, some infinitives are written with a parenthesis, such as `to bring(ue` or `to spin(ne`.
+In the tables below, some infinitives are written with a parenthesis, such as `to bringue` or `to spinne`.
 This marks the boundary between the base verb root and its infinitive suffix.

 This distinction is important because the standard present tense is not always identical to the full infinitive.
 When conjugating into the present tense, the verb often strips away this outer scaffolding.
 For example, the infinitive `to spinne` drops its doubled consonant and soft ending to form the present base: *I spin*, *sie spins*.
 The parenthesis visually isolates the true, stable root (`spin-` or `bring-`) that carries through the present tense.